 Persistence describes how many students are still enrolled at or have completed a credential at another institution per term.
 This definition may differ from how your institution defines persistence.
 Check with your institution’s PDP administrator if you have questions about how your institution defines persistence.

-What is the difference in fall-to-spring retention rates for first-time, full-time students compared to first-time, part-time students?
+Let’s use this dashboard to answer this research question: What is the difference in fall-to-spring retention rates for first-time, full-time students compared to first-time, part-time students?

+Navigate to the Retention and Persistence Term-to-Term dashboard.
 To explore the retention rates of first-time students, we need to set two global filters.

 Now, let’s examine the line chart that shows term-to-term retention and persistence rates.
 This chart has two unique filters.
-Let’s leave the cohort filter set at 2018-19 and the retention/persistence filter set at retention.

-Two things happen.
+Two things happened.
 First, in the line chart, we see three lines appear; one for full-time students, one for part-time students, and one for those whose attendance is unknown.
-To make the charts easier to read, let’s filter out the Unknown attendance data.
-To do that, click the “Attendance” global filter, deselect “Unknown”, and click “Apply”.

 Now we’re ready to evaluate the data in the line chart.

-Hovering over Term 3 which is spring 2019 data point for full-time students, we find their fall-to-spring retention rate is 83.1%.
-And hovering over the spring 2019 data point for part-time students, we find their fall-to-spring retention rate is 67.2%.
-This is a 16-percentage point gap in retention rates.
+And hovering over the spring 2022 data point for part-time students, we find their fall-to-spring retention rate is 42.1%.

 Understanding which student populations have lower retention rates is critical to our efforts to improve retention and completion rates at our institution.